takuti/takuti.me/_content/en/note/juliacon-2019.md

 In fact, due to the limited number of practical use cases, I'm still unsure if I created the package in the right way.
 However, a fact that Recommendation.jl is used in a book "[Julia Programming Projects](https://www.packtpub.com/big-data-and-business-intelligence/julia-programming-projects)" hopefully shows a certain degree of usability:

 > In this article, we will look at machine learning based recommendations using Julia.
-We will make recommendations using a Julia package called ‘Recommendation’.<br /><br />
+We will make recommendations using a Julia package called 'Recommendation'.<br /><br />
 > This article is an excerpt from a book written by Adrian Salceanu titled [Julia Programming Projects](https://www.packtpub.com/big-data-and-business-intelligence/julia-programming-projects).<br/><br />
 > *&mdash; [How to make machine learning based recommendations using Julia [Tutorial]](https://hub.packtpub.com/how-to-make-machine-learning-based-recommendations-using-julia-tutorial/)*